draptik/blog-hugo/README.md

   - create new post: `hugo new posts/new-post.md`
   - build: `hugo`
 - deploy:
+  - TODO: The following steps work when executed manually, but don't work when called from script (2021-05-12)
   - This has to be executed in the same folder as this README (NOT in the docker container) Didn't work out that well from the docker container....
   - `./deploy.sh` (auto-commit in `public` folder -> this is the folder that gets published)